metanomial/penny-js/README.md

-# penny
+# Penny

-A discord bot with cleverbot integration
+A Discord bot with Cleverbot integration